Date Of Visit:_______________________

 - Make sure your child gets enough sleep.

 - Set reasonable but challenging expectations for family responsibilities, school performance and other activities.

-- Limit television, video watching, and video games to one hour per day.
+- Limit television, video watching, and video games to one to two hours per day.
 Watch programs with your child and discuss them.

 - Encourage reading and hobbies.

 Schedule an appointment for your child’s next visit, usually at 11 years of age.

 Based on health supervision guidelines from the American Academy of Pediatrics and from Bright Futures, which is funded by the U.S. Department of Health and Human Services, under the direction of the Maternal and Child Health Bureau.